 Residents Driving a UK Registered Car in Spain

 The Spanish authorities apply the rules of residency when policing UK registered cars.
 This is probably where the 6 months notion originates and this applies to the person driving the car, not the vehicle itself.

 Throughout the EU, the measure for determining your country of residence is 183 days.
-The assumption that the authorities make, is that if a UK car has been in Spain 6 months, then its owner must have been too and that makes them Spanish resident.
+The assumption that the authorities make, is that if a UK car has been in Spain 6 months, then its owner probably has been to, so that makes them Spanish resident.
 Once you´re resident in Spain, you can no longer drive your UK registered car as a tourist, so you’ll either need to switch the car to Spanish plates, or sell it and buy a Spanish registered vehicle.

-Local police, ‘Policia Local’, and traffic enforcement, ‘Guardia Civil – Trafico’, do track and record use of UK registered vehicles over a 6 month period, using this as their marker for the 183 day rule.
-They then warn the owner to either stop driving the car, or register it onto Spanish plates within 60 days.
+Local police, ‘Policia Local’, and traffic enforcement, ‘Guardia Civil – Trafico’, do track and record use of UK registered vehicles, to apply a marker for the 183 day rule.
+They will then warn the owner to either stop driving the car, or register it onto Spanish plates within 60 days.
 If they find the car on the road again after the 60 days, they invariably impound it and ask the owner to prove that they do not live in Spain, before they’ll release the vehicle.

 You can find answers to a lot more questions about driving UK registered vehicles in Spain in our article UK registered cars in Spain – Facts & FAQ’s

 Of course everything could drastically change with Brexit!